-At Kaiser Permanente, one has the resources and support needed to excel.
 Working for an organization with the size and resources of Kaiser Permanente Northern California means having the potential to positively affect the health and well-being of entire communities.
-From our financial, business, and IT experts, to our RNs, allied health professional, and physicians, we work together to provide the best care experience to our members and the communities we serve.
 As one of the most diverse regions in the country, Northern California offers everything from the majestic Sierra Mountains, to breathtaking Yosemite, to world-renowned Napa Valley.
 Here, you’ll discover the cultural and recreational diversity that makes Northern California one of the most desirable places in the world to live and work.
-As one of Northern California’s largest health plans, Kaiser Permanente provides you with the resources and opportunity to build a rewarding career in an environment that supports your success.
-Join us at Kaiser Permanente in Oakland, California.

 Clinical Radiation Physicist

-At least two years of postgraduate degree experience in the applicable medical physics subspecialty
+At least two years of postgraduate degree experience in the applicable medical physics subspecialty; preferably CAMPEP-approved residency in Medical Physics.

-A master’s degree in medical physics or a related field (master’s degree requirement waived if candidate meets certification requirements); a Ph.D. in medical physics preferred
+A master’s degree in Medical Physics or a related field; a Ph.D. in Physics is preferred

 General knowledge of medical radiation physics, medical radiation safety, and pertinent regulations